 - Economics: ECON 2467;

-Students must declare a concentration in one of the following six disciplines: Anthropology, Economics, English, Geography, History, or Political Science.
-One of the five Core Courses elected by the student must come from this discipline.
-Furthermore, the student must complete an approved sequence of three additional courses in the discipline at the 2000 level or above.
+Students must declare a concentration in one of the following areas: Blue Humanities, Marine Policy, Maritime Archaeology, or Fisheries Policy.
+One of the five Core Courses elected by the student student can also contribute to the Thematic Concentration.
+Furthermore, the student must complete an approved sequence of three additional courses in the concentration at the 2000 level or above.
 Choice of concentration and course sequence must be approved by the MAST director or the student’s advisor.

 The writing in the major requirement can be met with MAST 4994W.
 Students will satisfy the information literacy requirement as they complete core courses.